A Three-Phase Course

 Benefits to participants' institutions

 Foster cooperation, communication, and understanding within the institution

-Improved personal and professional competence of staff, to achieve institution's mission and manage change
+Improve personal and professional abilities to achieve institution's mission and manage change

 Vincent Beltran, Getty Conservation Institute

 Michelle Berry, Michelle Berry Heritage Preservation